Assess impact before academic citations accrue

 Connect with Collaborators

 Identify potential collaborators early, based upon the impact of their work and its relevance to yours.
-ALMs allow you to find them while they’re actively engaged in the research of interest.
+Altmetrics allow you to find them while they’re actively engaged in the research of interest.

-Because ALMs are available shortly after publication and are continually updated, they provide a snapshot of an article’s reach at any given moment.
+Because altmetrics are available shortly after publication and are continually updated, they provide a snapshot of an article’s reach at any given moment.